gusgw/cuda-samples/Samples/0_Introduction/simpleP2P/README.md

 ## References (for more details)

-## Debugging problems with peer-to-peer communication

-A fourth A100 on the same node is not able to communicate with its peers.
+## Adding some extra checks

-This version of simpleP2P.cu has minor modifications to check exactly how the arrays used to check P2P communication are initialised and how they acquire incorrect values when the tests fail.
+This version of simpleP2P.cu has minor modifications to check exactly how the arrays used to check P2P communication are initialised and to check their values at more stages during the run.

 Changes are on a branch `debug_p2p_communication` in [a fork of `cuda-samples`](https://github.com/gusgw/cuda-samples.git)